oatcrunch/pickles-mailer-ms/README.md

 4. Do take note on the `keys` in the example.
 The keys you have in your own .env must match with the ones in the sample above.

 ### Deploy cloud infra using AWS CDK through command line
+1. Run `Docker Desktop` and ensure that both Docker and Kubernetes indicators on the bottom left of the application UI shows green.
-1. On project root, run `npm install` (it will install node packages in the root as well as in the subdirectory at modules/mailer-service).
+2. On project root, run `npm install` (it will install node packages in the root as well as in the subdirectory at modules/mailer-service).
-1. Run `npm run deploy` to create cloud formation stack on AWS which then creates the require cloud infra later on ie Lambda, EventBridge, SQS, DynamoDB and S3.
+3. Run `npm run deploy` to create cloud formation stack on AWS which then creates the require cloud infra later on ie Lambda, EventBridge, SQS, DynamoDB and S3.
+4. Note that after complete testing, do run `npm run destroy` to destroy the created stack on AWS to prevent additional costs from incurring (you still need Docker and Kubernetes to be running for this).

 ### Running the ExpressJS backend locally